 Switch from Excel to PPM Express

-- View and manage statuses and progress of all your projects and portfolios in one place
+- View and manage the statuses and progress of all your projects and portfolios in one place.

-- Avoid requests for status updates, milestone/iteration updates from project managers
+- Avoid requests for status updates, and milestone/iteration updates from project managers.

-- Get flexible tools for effective status reporting accessible for all your team members
+- Get flexible tools for effective status reporting accessible to all your team members.

 - Have maintenance-free technical support and data backups.

 - A ready-to-use, Cloud-based PPM solution you can start using in 15 minutes.

 PPM Express not only gives you absolute control and visibility of your MS Project data, but also establishes ultimate portfolio visibility by defining a common framework and linking your existing project data and schedules with a single URL.
 It doesn’t take loads of time, doesn’t include a painful migration process, or schedule changes, and most importantly allows no data loss.
 Move to the Cloud PPM and transform Excel project management with portfolio management practices, using business intelligence and analytics to make decisions faster.

 Transitioning from Excel to a project management system can make a huge difference in the productivity of your teams.
 With the transparency of information, errors are reduced, and the workload can be shared.
 Less time is spent on redundant communication among team members, as responsibility for updating the project is distributed throughout the team.